 generations burying the past, standing guard over it, being driven away

-and returning each time.
+and returning each time for memory's sake.

 On Memorial Day, the hands of memory are dipped in the dust raising it